zolex/vom/docs/VOM.md

 $model = $objectMapper->denormalize('image1.jpg,tag:foobar,description:source data is shit', RegexpExtractorModel::class);
 ```

-Onb the `VOM\Property``attribute the regexp extractor must have exactly one subpattern to extract the data.
+On the `VOM\Property` attribute the regexp extractor must have exactly one subpattern to extract the data.

 ```php
 use Zolex\VOM\Mapping as VOM;